 Appreciation also to Terry Duellman for helping us replace a worn-out flag and rotted rope at the hall.

 Occasionaly, there is an issue or announcement related to town business that seems to rise to the need to make contact with as many citizens as possible.
 One timely way to do this is through email contact.
 If you are not on the town's contact email list and would like to be, please contact [email protected] This is used for emergency/important town business ONLY.

 Thanks to CAPX funds commissioned by the CAPX Advisory Committee, our Town Hall area (inside & outside) and the park area are now monitored by motion sensing cameras.
 This is for the safety and security of our citizens who utilize the hall and park.
-Images are only viewed in the event of an activity or event which needs to be revisited such as vandelism, injury, etc. The cameras have already helped resolve two issues that otherwise we would have had no clue as to what took place.
+Images are only viewed in the event of an activity or event which needs to be revisited such as vandelism, injury, etc.

 Guess what?
 Have a reunion, birthday party, graduation or just a plain ole family gathering?
 Are you aware the town hall is available for rent?

 Full kitchen, RR facilities, air conditioning, plenty of tables & chairs, use of park.
 Special rate for multiple days

 Contact Claire Waters at 687-8419 for details.